 Should I Refrigerate Dehydrated Foods?

 Keeping dehydrated foods in the fridge will help them last longer.
 It’s usually not necessary with dried fruits and veggies but is a good way to store jerky or fatty dehydrated foods.
-However, you need to be careful because humidity levels can be quite high in the fridge.
+However, you must be careful because humidity levels can be pretty high in the fridge.

 Ensure the dried foods are kept in airtight containers, so they don’t absorb moisture from the fridge.
 It will also keep them from absorbing bad smells from the fridge.